No, it's the current one, but it upgraded to include PRO features and subscription.

 Generates dark mode versions of the selected logo.
 It will create two dark variants next to the original logo.

-Copies the SVG code while preserving the layer group structure and using group names as IDs.
-It also includes an option to merge all paths, both visually and in code.
+It also includes an option to merge all paths, Preserve groups, and Escape double quotes.
 The logo should follow the logomark/logogram and logotype grouping structure.

 Note: Figma provides an option to preserve group structure, but the Logoipsum plugin's Advanced Copy SVG feature simplifies it further by removing unnecessary grouping and frame's defs and clipPath.